Small finance team collaborating around laptops and invoices in modern office with digital dashboards on screens

 You should use a final payment notice when you have already sent at least two previous reminders, the customer has not responded to your attempts at contact, and you are prepared to follow through on the consequences you outline.
 It is your way of giving the customer one last opportunity to settle the debt before you escalate the matter.

-Your final demand letter example must include the original invoice number, the amount due, the original payment terms, and a specific deadline for payment (typically 7–14 days from the notice date).
-You should also clearly state what action you will take if payment is not received and provide multiple ways for the customer to contact you to resolve outstanding billing issues.
+Your final demand letter example must include the original invoice number, amount due with any applicable late fees, original payment terms and grace periods provided, and a specific deadline for payment (typically 7–14 days from the notice date).
+You should also clearly state what legal action or debt collection steps you will take if payment is not received, provide multiple contact methods for the customer to reach you, and include payment instructions with accepted methods such as bank transfer, check, or online payment portals.

 • Complete invoice details and payment history